Hiking in Saudi Arabia

 Hiking is a long and powerful hike, usually on country trails or footpaths.
 "Hiking" is an active long walk or hiking outing called jumping.

 Hiking has always been an important outdoor activity, whether as a way of exploring, exercising, or contemplating.
 Putting a foot on a path through natural areas provides an unparalleled opportunity to build the human spirit, improve physical fitness, and increase environmental awareness.

 Hiking for beginners can be intimidating, but there really isn't much.
 You don't need any special skills to start hiking, all that you need is to be able to walk and know where you are.
 It's a great way to indulge in nature, exercise well, and recharge your batteries.

-Popular Trekking Spots for hiking in Saudi Arabia
+Popular Trekking Trails for hiking in Saudi Arabia

 Gubaloovka OHV Trail